Chanawesome/8096CW2/README.md

 # 8096CW2
-GROUP TASK CW2 (25 Per Cent of total marks)- Report Deadline.
+TASK CW2 (25 Per Cent of total marks)- Report Deadline.
 Exact date in Canvas.

 Teams and Tasks overview:
 Your team consist of 5 or 6 members.
 You should have regular weekly meetings with your team members via MS Teams software.